metral/corekube/README.md

 #### Contributing
 Please create all pull requests against the 'master' branch.
-The 'master' branch is reserved for working releases, complete with updated docs, etc.
+The 'master' branch is constantly being updated.
+For stable versions, please go off of the releases >= v0.3.5

 See [HACKING](https://github.com/metral/corekube/blob/master/HACKING.md) for
 more information.